IantheH/IantheH/README.md

-# Hi, I'm Ianthe Hernandez pronounced (eye-an-thee)👋
+# Hi, I'm Ianthe Hernandez (eye-an-thee) 👋

-I'm a PMP and CSM-certified technology professional transitioning into cloud engineering, with over a decade of experience across project management, Salesforce cloud administration, systems analysis, and SaaS operations.
+I'm a PMP and CSM-certified technology professional, SaaS founder, and agentic AI operator transitioning into cloud engineering.

-I founded and operate [Expansion Software & Services](https://getexpansion.com) —
-a SaaS CRM platform serving clients in healthcare, financial services, captive insurance agencies, and real estate.
+I founded and operate [Expansion Software & Services](https://getexpansion.com) — a SaaS CRM platform serving clients in healthcare, financial services, captive insurance, and real estate.
+As part of that work, I architected and deployed Thomas — a personalized agentic AI operator built in OpenClaw to manage business operations, research, workflow execution, and knowledge management across the platform.

-That experience — managing uptime, client escalations, data integrity, and platform operations — is what drives my move into cloud support and compliance.
+---

+## 🤖 What I've Built — Thomas (Agentic AI Operator)

+Thomas is a personalized AI operator built within OpenClaw to support business operations, research, workflow execution, and knowledge management.
+He combines conversational assistance with tool use, memory, and multi-step task handling — functioning as an operational agent rather than a traditional chatbot.
+Thomas operates with bounded autonomy, taking initiative on internal workflows while deferring to human oversight for sensitive or high-impact actions.

 ---